codeface-io/SwiftObserver/README.md

 4. [**Flexibility**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#simplicity-and-flexibility) 🤸🏻‍♀️<br>SwiftObserver's types are simple but universal and composable, making them applicable in many situations.
 5. [**Safety**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#safety) ⛑<br>SwiftObserver does the memory management for you.
 Oh yeah, memory leaks are impossible.

-SwiftObserver is few lines of production code, but it's well beyond a 1000 hours of work, rethinking and reworking it over and over, letting go of fancy features, documenting it, [unit-testing it](https://github.com/flowtoolz/SwiftObserver/tree/master/Tests/SwiftObserverTests), and battle-testing it [in practice](http://flowlistapp.com).
+SwiftObserver is just 1600 lines of production code, but it's well beyond a 1000 hours of work, rethinking and reworking it over and over, letting go of fancy features, documenting it, [unit-testing it](https://github.com/flowtoolz/SwiftObserver/tree/master/Tests/SwiftObserverTests), and battle-testing it [in practice](http://flowlistapp.com).

 ## Why the Hell Another Reactive Swift Framework?